giditietz/rise_phonebook-yinon/README.md

 # Rise Phonebook

-This is a project to save your contact inside web app.
+This is a project to save your contact inside a web app.
-Server written in Go lang and the Client in JS using react.
+The server is written in Go lang and the Client in reactJS.

 prerequisites:

 - docker-compose version 1.27+.
-- ports 3306, 9000, 3000 available for docker use.
+- ports 3306, 9000, and 3000 are available for docker use.

 To run the project install docker-compose and from the home directory run: